Shikhar03Stark/hackowasp/README.md

 Students on the other hand can Upvote or downvote a post (Which provides insights to societies about their events) Students would only see the posts in their feeds which they have categorized (technical or non-technical and other sub-domains)

-Keeping in view  Security and Privacy, all the passwords are Hashed and Certiain Procedures are followed to curb SQL-Injection.
+Keeping in view  Security and Privacy, all the passwords are Hashed and Certain Procedures are followed to curb SQL-Injection.